bioidiap/bob.extension/doc/framework.rst

 ================

 The function :py:func:`bob.extension.config.load` can also only return variables from paths.
-To do this, you need provide a common_keyword.
+To do this, you need provide a attribute_name.
 For example, given the following config file:

 .. literalinclude:: ../bob/extension/data/resource_config2.py